shield-xrpfinance/shieldfinance/docs/technical/README.md

 # Technical Architecture

-Shield Finance is built with a modern, production-ready full-stack architecture.
+Shield Yield Vaults is built with a modern, production-ready full-stack architecture.

 ## System Overview